ubiquity-os/ubiquity-os-plugin-installer/README.md

 - A simple answer could be to create an API (GitHub Actions?) that just asks ChatGPT to refactor the `.ubiquibot-config.yml` and push the commit.
 Refactoring via LLM seems pretty straightforward in my experience.
 - The optimized answer is to parse the YML file, and target the config based on its URL/location.
 Then edit the YML file using traditional code and push the commit using the user's credentials (there is a "GitHub Sign In" button.)

+#### Remarks

+- I think that the remove or add buttons should display intelligently.
+Given that I admin two organizations that use the bot, its a bit tricky.
+To start perhaps it makes sense to display both but we should figure a solution out thats simple to implement.

 ### How To Use

 Pass the manifest in the `?manifest=` query parameter for the UI to parse it.